-A successful businesswoman launching her life coaching business in Washington D.C. wants to expand her business and attract new customers.
+A successful businesswoman launching her life coaching business in Washington, D.C. wants to expand her business and attract new customers.

 The Design Challenge

-Having found customers mostly by word of mouth, my client wanted a way to easily communicate the value proposition of her services to new customers.
+Having found customers mostly by word of mouth, my client wanted a way to communicate the value proposition of her services to new customers.
 She was also managing all her appointments through phone or text conversations and wanted an easy way for customers to see her availability and make appointments.

 Reading the profiles on Expertise of the top 12 life coaches in the D.C. metro area, I observed three different value propositions for life coaching: motivational, strategic goal setting and skills development, and as an accountability source.
 In a more general sense, these life coaches help their clients tackle overwhelming goals.
-My client's potential customer base includes anyone who is experiencing a disconnect between the life they would like and the life they currently have.
+My client’s potential customer base includes anyone experiencing a disconnect between the life they would like and the life they currently have.

 Directed User Interviews